naver/gdc/README.md

 ## Contributors
 Authors of this work have contributed equally to this project and its affiliated publication.
-Muhammad Khalifa has performed this work during his research internship at Naver Labs Europe.
+Muhammad Khalifa did this work during a research internship at Naver Labs Europe.

 <img width=35px src="https://i.imgur.com/qLjUWrC.png"> [Muhammad Khalifa](https://mohammadkhalifa.github.io/), muhammad.e.khalifa@gmail.com